ml-tuw/ml-tuw.github.io/hiring_en/ai4sar/index.md

 Entry level salary is determined by the pay grade B1 of the Austrian collective agreement for university staff.
 This is a minimum of currently EUR 4,061.50/month gross, 14 times/year for 40 hours/week.
 Relevant working experiences may increase the monthly income.
 Part-time arrangements are possible.

-We look forward to receiving your application by 25/03/2022.
+We look forward to receiving your application by 31/03/2022 via `applications@ml.tuwien.ac.at` where you can also contact us if you have any questions about the position.